brentley/appmeshworkshop/content/policyrouting/_index.md

 ![routing](/images/app_mesh_architecture/AppMeshWorkshopCloudMap.png)

-AWS AppMesh allows you to implement advanced routing capabilities between your microservices.
+AWS App Mesh allows you to implement advanced routing capabilities between your microservices.
 One of the ways to achieve this is to working with **Header based routing**.

 Using header-based routing, you can create patterns such as session persistence (sticky sessions) or an enhanced experience using "state".
 HTTP header-based routing enables using HTTP header information as a basis to determine how to route a request.
 This might be a standard header, like Accept or Cookie, or it might be a custom header, like my-own-header-key-value.